abduh3131/scroot/scroot-Stable/scroot/REPORT.md

 # Development Report

 ## Overview
 The scooter autonomy stack now runs on Python 3.8 and newer, spans Jetson Orin to desktop GPUs, and offers a friendlier desktop app.
 The GUI scrolls smoothly on every tab, applies Jetson-specific CUDA defaults when that hardware is detected, and stores state between sessions.
 A brand-new **Media Test** tab lets you upload any road clip or still photo, run it through the entire pilot, and save a video with steering, throttle, braking, lane cues, and narration painted on top &mdash; now to any folder you pick, and with a Stop button so you can switch clips instantly.
-Under the hood the openpilot-style lane detector directly steers the navigator back toward the center of any detected lane, the YOLO stack can be forced to run on CPU when CUDA kernels are missing, a Quadro P520 compatibility option locks YOLO to `cuda:0` on legacy laptops, and the advisor narration is a simple checkbox away.
+Under the hood the openpilot-style lane detector now performs CLAHE/Canny preprocessing, caches its bird’s-eye warp, draws a translucent lane corridor plus a bird’s-eye inset, and feeds those offsets right back into the navigator so the pilot actively seeks the center of every detected lane.
+The YOLO stack can be forced to run on CPU when CUDA kernels are missing, a Quadro P520 compatibility option locks YOLO to `cuda:0` on legacy laptops, and the advisor narration is a simple checkbox away.

 ## Program Features to Date
 1. **Autonomy Pilot Core** – Camera ingestion, YOLO-based object detection, the new perspective-based lane detector, navigator, controller, safety mindset, telemetry logging, and riding companion narration all run inside `AutonomyPilot`.